Eritrean–Ethiopian border conflict: Eritrea as part of Ethiopia

 After the war there was a debate as to what would happen to Eritrea.
 After the Italian communists' victory in the 1946 Italian general election they supported returning Eritrea to Italy under a trusteeship or as a colony.
-The Soviet Union similarly wished to make it their trustee; and tried to achieve this by diplomatic means, but they failed.
+The Soviet Union similarly wished to make it their trustee; and tried, unsuccessfully, to achieve this by diplomatic means.

 Ethiopian Emperor Haile Selassie I (r.
 1930–1974) also claimed Eritrea.
 In 1952 the United Nations decided that Eritrea would become part of the Ethiopian Empire.
 Eritrea became a special autonomous region within a federated Ethiopia.

 In 1958, a group of Eritreans founded the Eritrean Liberation Front (ELF).
 The organisation mainly consisted of Eritrean students, professionals and intellectuals.
 It engaged in clandestine political activities intended to cultivate resistance to the centralising policies of the imperial Ethiopian state.
 During the following decade the Emperor decided to dissolve the federation between Ethiopia and Eritrea, annexing the special region and bringing it under direct rule.

 This resulted in an almost thirty-year long armed struggle known as the Eritrean War of Independence.
 The ELF engaged in armed conflict against the Ethiopian Government from 1 September 1961.
 In 1970 a group called the Eritrean People's Liberation Front (EPLF) broke off from the ELF.
 They were fierce rivals and in February 1972, the First Eritrean Civil War broke out between them.
 Their rivalry paused in 1974, and calls for the conflict to stop were finally heeded.
 These calls for peace came from local villagers at a time when the independence movement was close to victory over Ethiopia.
 On 12 September 1974, a successful coup d'état was carried out against the Emperor led by Lieutenant General Aman Andom.
 The government was led by members of the pro-Soviet Ethiopian military, which established an almost seven-year long military junta.